davidmweber/dbwriter_rust/README.md

 - It is insanely fast at 260k requests per second on my 6/12 core machine using the above wrk command.

 # The not so good
-- Diesel is not (yet) fundamentally synchronous because it relies on the standard blocking PostgreSQL driver.
+- Diesel is fundamentally synchronous because it relies on the standard blocking PostgreSQL driver.
   You will need to think carefully about how you handle database requests in an async environment.

 - Actix works fine, but it is hard to gauge what types are needed.
 [Rocket](https://rocket.rs/) is way cleaner and perhaps viable now that the maintainer has returned from their hiatus.
 - There are apparently no useful [OpenAPI](https://www.openapis.org/) documentation generator for Actix.

 # The painful parts
 - Rust is mighty picky about references and types.
 It is actually hard to figure out what to do in various places.